Jackson-Williams-15/CockyMovies/README.md

  - Make sure the database container is running before the API for proper connection.

  ### Testing API
- - The database should be running for tests.
  - Run backend tests by going to the `cm.api/cm.api.tests` directory
  - Run tests with `dotnet test`
  - These tests are service and controller unit tests.